nbrest/kamehouse/dev-environment-setup.md

 # Tomcat Dev:

 * Download tomcat from apache's website and extract it to *$HOME/programs/apache-tomcat-dev*
-* Use the sample configuration in the folder `local-setup/tomcat-dev` to update the tomcat port
+* Use the sample configuration in the folder `local-setup/tomcat-dev` to update the tomcat port and manager users

 # Apache Httpd: